ob-algdatii-ss19/leistungsnachweis-ateam/README.md

-# github page of group ateam
+# Optimization of Trafficlight-Circuits

-hello world
+github page of group ateam